James Loren Martin: Early life

 Martin was born in Landgrove, Vermont.
 The son of James and Lucy (Gray) Martin, he began paying for his own tuition at age 14 by working in a chair factory, producing maple sugar, and clearing land.
 His education included the schools of Landgrove and the academies of Londonderry, Vermont and Marlow, New Hampshire.
 He taught school in Londonderry and Winhall, Vermont, and studied law with Hoyt Henry Wheeler before attending Albany Law School, from which he graduated with a Bachelor of Laws in 1869.
-He practiced law, first in Londonderry, and later in Brattleboro, Vermont.
+He practiced law, first in Londonderry, and later in Brattleboro, Vermont, where he purchased the practice of Charles N. Davenport.

 Career

 A Republican, he was State's Attorney for Windham County, Vermont from 1876 to 1877.
 He served in the Vermont House of Representatives from 1874 to 1882 (from Londonderry) and 1892 (from Brattleboro).
 From 1878 to 1882, he was Speaker of the House.

 Martin was state tax commissioner in 1888, 1890 to 1892, and 1894.
 He served as United States Attorney for the District of Vermont beginning in 1898, succeeding John H. Senter.
 He served until 1906, and was succeeded by Alexander Dunnett.

 Martin was a longtime member of Brattleboro's school board, and served on the board of directors of several corporations, including Vermont Mutual Fire Insurance, American Fidelity Company, National Life Insurance Company, and the Holden & Martin lumber company.